MichaelChyziak/Parser/README.md

 1.2 -> Fixes made in "parserClasses.cpp"

-    -> Adds the case where anything inside a character (ex 'a') is set as 1 token (including the single quotes)
+    -> Adds the case where anything inside a character (ex 'a') is set as 1 token (including the single quotes) -> Fixes another error where in some special cases "58." was 2 tokens instead of 1